BrianWhitneyAI/4iProcessing-/README.md

 # multiplex_immuno_processing

 This workflow is used to align images across different rounds of imaging on data acquired on ZSD microscopes.
 This workflow can be run in several ways.
-(1) In a manual sequence where we run a set of python scripts, (2) In a hybrid sequential/parrelilized setup where we can parralize the most time consuming parts of this workflow across different nodes via slurm, (3) In a modular setup where we can perform round alignment for just a specific desired position, (4) Using Snakemake for automation of running most of these steps
+(1) In a manual sequence where we run a set of python scripts, (2) In a hybrid sequential/parrelilized setup where we can parralize the most time consuming parts of this workflow across different nodes via slurm, (3) In a modular setup where we can perform round alignment for just a specific desired position, (4) Using Snakemake for automation of running most of these steps(See multiplex_immuno_processing/batch_processing/ReadMe.md for instructions)

 This workflow has 4 main steps: